7 best theme parks in Europe

 The last on the list, but certainly not the least popular, is Tivoli Gardens in the capital of Denmark, Copenhagen.
 This theme park is the second oldest in Europe and the world, having opened its gates in 1843!
 The park has something for everyone and is especially enchanting in the evening when fairy lights illuminate the grounds.

 If you are looking for a thrill, step aboard the Aquila to experience the world upside down from 11 metres high and feel centrifugal forces of up to 4G being unleashed.
-Adrenaline junkies should also make sure they don’t forget to try the Golden Tower, one of the tallest rides in the park at an impressive 63-metres tall; or the Demon, a roller coaster with three loops and the option to experience it using a VR headset.
+Adrenaline junkies should also make sure they don’t forget to try the Golden Tower, one of the tallest rides in the park at an impressive 63-metres tall; or the Demon, a roller coaster with three loops and which they claim creates the most screams in the park!

 Kids can enjoy an array of rides and there are also stages across the park with certain performances already included in the ticket price.
 Need some peace and quiet?
-Tivoli also has area offering green space and garden ambience.
-An entrance ticket for ages eight and older will cost you 145 Danish Krone (around 19,50 euros) and if you fancy a pass for entrance and unlimited rides, you’ll be looking at 429 DKK.
+Tivoli also has an area offering green space and garden ambience.

 What is your favourite European theme park?